 If you use a phone, laptop or tablet to access the internet then you should be using a VPN for travel.
 A VPN will let you access Facebook in China.
 Using a VPN when you are travelling will help protect your personal information.
-VPNs can let you watch content restricted to certain areas, like the BBC online outside of the UK.
+VPNs can let you watch content restricted to cerlintain areas, like the BBC online outside of the UK.
 If you want to tether your laptop to your mobile data then a VPN lets you do just that!.
 A VPN can let you use applications that might be blocked in a country (like Skype in the UAE).
-If you use a public wifi connection to access your bank, or book flights, or a hotel, then you should be using a VPN to protect your data.
+If you use a public wifi connection to access your bank, or book flights, or a hotel, then you should be using a VPN while traveling to protect your data.
 This Common Sense Guide to VPNs for travelling will explain all the reasons to use a VPN and the benefits of a VPN.
 It will go through the cost of VPNs, share details of free VPNs and show you now VPNs can save money.

 Why Use a VPN?

 You should use a VPN if you do ANY of the following on the Internet.

 - Use a VPN if you want to tether your phone and use your home mobile data when travelling